 How to Get Started with XBRL Filing

-- Understand regulatory requirements – Identify the reporting framework relevant to your business.
+- Understand regulatory requirements — identify the reporting framework relevant to your business (ESEF, SBR, CSRD, CbCR, or UKSEF).

-- Choose the right XBRL software – Select a solution that automates compliance.
+- Choose the right XBRL filing software — select a solution that automates compliance and supports the frameworks you need.

-- Tag financial data correctly – Use the XBRL taxonomy to apply the correct labels.
+- Tag financial data correctly — use the XBRL taxonomy to apply the correct labels to each line item.

 Conclusion

 XBRL filing is a key requirement for regulatory compliance, offering greater accuracy, efficiency, and transparency in financial reporting.
-While it presents some challenges, the right tools make compliance manageable.
+While it presents some initial challenges, the right tools make compliance manageable for any finance team.

 Frequently Asked Questions (FAQs) about XBRL Filling